 The impact of Allan F-1, the chosen foundation sire of the Tennessee Walking Horse, was virtually unknown until more than a quarter of a century after his death.
 The pre-potency passed on to several generations of his progeny was responsible for his selection as the foundation sire by the Executive Committee of the Tennessee Walking Horse Breeders' Association in 1935.

-I have shared this story of this great sire as both of the Fayebrook Farms Walking Horse stallion's come from this great foundation breeding.
+We share this story of this great sire as both of the Fayebrook Farms Walking Horse stallion's come from this great foundation breeding.

-I really feel strongly that the old bloodlines produce a very natural Running Walk.
+We feel strongly that the old bloodlines produce a very natural Running Walk.

 This story is excerpted from